bweigel/ml_at_awslambda_pydatabln2018/README.md

     FileNotFoundError: [Errno 2] No such file or directory
     ```
     - **Solution**: `make clean && make setup` then run `make test-all`
+2. Error when running `serverless deploy`:
+    ```bash
+    Serverless: Building custom docker image from Dockerfile...

+    Error --------------------------------------------------

+    Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?
+    ...

+    ```
+    - **Solution**: You are running serverless deploy inside a docker container and the serverless-requirements-plugin
+    tries to spawn another nested container to package dependecies.
+    Run deploy outside a docker container, or set `custom.pythonRequirements.dockerizePip` to `false` in the `serverless.yml`.

 ## Resources